Meditation for January 28th

 Craft

-Go to an 80s night theme dance club or party and try not to dance to any artist or artists that committed atrocities on others.
-Even if the person was never found guilty because they were able to use the ownership of the Beatles music to fund the settlements and still keep the monkey and the giraffe.
-Try to only dance to people who were able to never get caught or even suspected of being a dirt bag.
-Bonus if you are dressed like an 80s icon who kept his or her nose clean.
+Go to an 80s night theme dance club or party and try not to dance to any artist or artists who committed atrocities on others.
+Even if the person was never found guilty, they were able to use the partnership of that music to fund the settlements and still keep the monkey and the giraffe.
+Try to dance only to people who were never caught or even suspected of being a dirtbag.
+Bonus if you are dressed like an 80s icon who kept themselves clean.

 Goal

 Be careful of the people you look up to.
-Power, fame and money have done horrible things to people’s heads.
-It’s okay to like someone who is less than moral, but remember that what they may have done had hurt people.
+Power, fame, and money have done horrible things to people’s heads.
+It’s okay to like someone who’s not moral, but remember that what they may have done has hurt people.

-This is like trying to only enjoy conflict free culture.
-Some of the most famous people have had their sins swept under the rug by the media because their work is so important and people don’t like knowing something beautiful has an ugly side, but it usually does.
+This is like trying to enjoy only a conflict-free culture.
+Some of the most famous people have had their sins swept under the rug by the media because their work is so essential, nd people don’t like knowing something beautiful has an ugly side, but it usually does.